Singularity and differentiability at the origin of static and spherically symmetric black holes: Generalizations of the main theorem

-By the same logic, Thm.~\ref{thm:analytic} follows immediately.
-The only difference stands in checking that the coordinate chart constructed in Sec.~\ref{sec:rev}, under the assumptions of analiticity of $A(r)$ and $B(r)$, produces a $C^{\omega}$-extension of the spacetime.
-This can be seen from the fact that the final metric functions are analytic in $(x,y,z)$ coordinates, which in turn follows from a straightforward calculation.
+By the same logic of Thm.~\ref{thm:smooth}, Thm.~\ref{thm:analytic} follows immediately.
+The only difference stands in checking that the coordinate chart constructed in Sec.~\ref{sec:rev}, under the assumptions of analyticity of $\tilde{A}(r)$ and $\tilde{B}(r)$, produces a $C^{\omega}$-extension of the spacetime to $r=0$.
+This can be seen from the fact that the metric functions in Eq.~\eqref{eq:extension} are analytic in the $(t,x,y,z)$ coordinates, which, in turn, follows from a straightforward calculation.
 Note that, in the context of analytic functions, our notions of d-evenness and d-oddness (Def.~\ref{def:d-parity}) coincide with the standard notions of evenness and oddness.
-Furthermore, non-rapidly decreasing functions (Def.~\ref{def:rapidly}) are equivalent to non-identically vanishing functions.